 The degree of dispersion in equilibrium outcomes as well as outcomes from MSE using low sampling intensity, relative to the higher sampling intensity, provides cautious optimism about the potential for a length-based indicator.
-This result is supported by Bellquist et al. (n.d.).
 It should be noted however, that the general trend in recovery shown through MSE is mediated by the low rebuilding TAC, which by itself promotes recovery.
 Coupling this data-limited strategy with a suitably cautions TAC speaks to the complex interactions between sampling design, data analysis, and HCR that together comprise a management strategy.
+Additional research in designing any management strategy for HDN is needed.